yoyogias/botframework-sdk/specs/botframework-activity/botframework-activity.md

 `A7353`: If the channel supports storing and transmitting text, the contents of the `text` field of the action MUST be preserved and transmitted in the `text` field of the generated message activity.

-`A7352`: If the channel supports storing and transmitting additional programmatic values, the contents of the `value` field MUST be preserved and transmitted in the `value` field of the generated message activity.
+`A7354`: If the channel supports storing and transmitting additional programmatic values, the contents of the `value` field MUST be preserved and transmitted in the `value` field of the generated message activity.

-`A7353`: If the channel supports preserving a different value in the chat feed than is sent to bots, it MUST include the `displayText` field in the chat history.
+`A7355`: If the channel supports preserving a different value in the chat feed than is sent to bots, it MUST include the `displayText` field in the chat history.

-`A7354`: If the channel does not support `A7353` but does support recording text within the chat feed, it MUST include the `text` field in the chat history.
+`A7356`: If the channel does not support `A7355` but does support recording text within the chat feed, it MUST include the `text` field in the chat history.

+`A7357`: The UI control is displayed with `title` and/or `image`.
+While both of them are optional, at least one of them MUST be specified.

+`A7358`: If `text` and `value` are both unspecified, the message SHOULD be sent without content.

 #### IM Back